WowzaMediaSystems/gocoder-sdk-samples-ios/README.md

 ## Prerequisites
 - GoCoder SDK for iOS v1.9.0.1377

-     **NOTES:**
+>**Notes:**
-       - The GoCoder SDK binaries necessary to build the sample apps aren't provided here.
+> - The GoCoder SDK binaries necessary to build the sample apps aren't provided here.
 To get the free SDK, complete the [GoCoder SDK sign-up form](https://www.wowza.com/products/gocoder/sdk/license) to receive a link to allow you to download the SDK along with a license key.
 If you already have a license key, you can download the current SDK release [here](https://www.wowza.com/pricing/installer#gocodersdk-downloads).
 Be sure to add your ```WowzaGoCoderSDK.framework``` as an Embedded Binary at the bottom of your General project seettings.
-       - Be sure to update the bundle identifier in the Xcode project to the one you entered to get your GoCoder SDK license.
+> - Be sure to update the bundle identifier in the Xcode project to the one you entered to get your GoCoder SDK license.
 If you don't have the bundle identifier, you can find it listed as the App ID in the "Your Wowza GoCoder SDK License" email.
-       - Be sure to replace the SDKSampleAppLicenseKey value with your license key as needed in the project files.
+> - Be sure to replace the SDKSampleAppLicenseKey value with your license key as needed in the project files.
 The license key can appear in more than one file in a project.
 All instances of the license key need to be replaced with your license key.

 - iOS SDK 8.01 or later
 - Xcode 7 or later